karlll/asgb/README.md

 # asgb
-Gameboy Assembler, subset and repackage of ASxxxx Cross Assemblers.
+Game Boy Assembler, subset and repackage of ASxxxx Cross Assemblers.

-See https://shop-pdp.net/ashtml/ for original ASxxxx Cross Assemblers project by  Alan R.  Baldwin.
+See https://shop-pdp.net/ashtml/ for original ASxxxx Cross Assemblers project by  Alan R.  Baldwin and Game Boy mods by Roger Ivie.

 ## Build